bbc/lrud-spatial/README.md

 When a container has no previous focus state, it's first focusable element is used instead.

-At this time, containers are defined as matching the CSS selector: `section`.
+At this time, containers are defined as matching the CSS selectors: `section` and `.spatial-container`.

 ## How does it work?
 To determine the next element that should be focused;